EyadNasr/Batch-execute-huawei-vrp/README.md

     - Paste devices credentials that you copied from the excel template, then hit CTRL+Z and Enter
     - Paste or write the commands to be executed on the devices, then hit CTRL+Z and Enter
-    - The commands outputs and session logs are saved in **scripts_Outputs**
+    - The commands outputs and session logs are saved in **scripts_Outputs** 4- For other scripts, just paste devices credentials then hit CTRL+Z and Enter